KareemHariri/KareemHariri.github.io/_pages/research.md

 ---
 layout: single
-title: "Research"
 permalink: /research/
 author_profile: true
 ---

 # Research

 This page highlights selected directions.
-See also the [Publications](/publications/) and [Portfolio](/portfolio/) pages.
+See also the [Publications](/publications/).

 ## Research Highlights